camilleforster/echo-app/coding_standards.md

 ## Commenting
 - Only add comments to explain non-obvious logic, while still resorting to declarative programming

+## Documentation
+- Use JSDoc styling to create a comment header for each component/page

 ## Security
 - Sanitize user inputs to prevent XSS attacks
 - HTTPS not HTTP